Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/examples.rst

 Then, add a plane, and scale it five times.
 Next, go to the physics tab, and add a collision.
 The default settings are fine for this example.

 Now add a cube, or use the default cube.
-Tab into edit mode and subdivide it three times.
+Tab into *Edit Mode* and subdivide it three times.
-Add a Bevel Modifier to it to smoothen the edges and then to add a little more, press r twice, and move your cursor a bit.
+Add a Bevel Modifier to it to smoothen the edges and then to add a little more, press :kbd:`R` twice, and move your cursor a bit.

 When finished, your scene should look like this: